bytecodealliance/cap-std/cap-async-std/README.md

   </p>
 </div>

-This crate provides a capability-based version of [`async-std`].
-It provides all the interfaces you are used to, but in a capability-based version.
+This crate provides a capability-oriented version of [`async-std`].
+It provides all the interfaces you are used to, but in a capability-oriented version.

-See the [`cap-std` README.md] for more information about capability-based security.
+See the [`cap-std` README.md] for more information about capability-oriented security.

 [`async-std`]: https://crates.io/crates/async-std